AnnaSivolodskaia/RecycleIt/README.md

 This is how the idea of creating an application, where people could scan a barcode of a product and get an approved instruction on how to utilize it properly, appeared.
 It has been realized as a first version of the application called RecycleIt.

-The first version of this app has been published as a Snack on the Expo Dev.

 You can find a recorded demo of this app here: https://youtu.be/hlwC7tEh-qg.

 This application has been created as a final project for the _Mobile Development_ module in my Computer Science degree at UoL.